-Students studying here at Southampton Solent University have access to a dedicated careers advice and employability service.
+Students studying here at Southampton Solent University have access to a dedicated careers advice and employability service - Solent Futures.
 They offer a range of support services and can help put you in the best possible position to pursue your dream career.

 You can use this service even if you haven't yet enrolled at Southampton Solent.
 Get in touch using email@example.com to find out how your choice of course could support your future career.

-Should you choose to enrol, career advice and support will continue throughout your time here and for three years after you graduate.
-The employability service work with course teams to make sure employability is embedded in your curriculum, create great online resources and offer workshops on popular employability subjects throughout the year, all to ensure that you are fully prepared to secure employment after graduation.
+Should you choose to enrol, career advice and support will continue throughout your time here and after you graduate.
+Solent Futures works with course teams to make sure employability is embedded in your curriculum.
+They also create great online resources and offer workshops on popular employability subjects throughout the year, all to ensure that you are fully prepared to secure employment after graduation.

 Why is employability important?

 Developing your employability is more than just having a degree.
 Employers are looking to recruit graduates who also have the right skills, attributes and mind-sets that will make them an asset for their organisation.

 As well as industry specific skills (the kind you will develop through your degree studies), employers are typically looking for graduates who:

 - generate innovative ideas,

 - have a positive/can-do attitude, and